SmokinCaterpillar/pypet/README.md

 Acknowledgements
 ---------------------------

-*   Thanks to Robert Pröpper and Philipp Meier for answering all my Python questions.
+*   Thanks to Robert Pröpper and Philipp Meier for answering all my python questions

     You might wanna check out their SpykeViewer (https://github.com/rproepp/spykeviewer) tool for visualization of MEA recordings and NEO (http://pythonhosted.org/neo) data

-*   Thanks to Owen Mackwood for his SNEP toolbox which provided the initial ideas for this project.
+*   Thanks to Owen Mackwood for his SNEP toolbox which provided the initial ideas for this project

-*   Thanks to the BCCN Berlin (http://www.bccn-berlin.de), the Research Training Group GRK 1589/1, and the Neural Information Processing Group ( http://www.ni.tu-berlin.de) for support.
+*   Thanks to the BCCN Berlin (http://www.bccn-berlin.de), the Research Training Group GRK 1589/1, and the Neural Information Processing Group ( http://www.ni.tu-berlin.de) for support

 --------------